Nonthakornn/Inception/README.md

 > exec replaces your script, so anything after exec never runs!

+> A daemon is a background process on Unix/Linux that runs continuously and provides a service.

 ### Standard Linux Paths (FHS - Filesystem Hierarchy Standard)

 ```bash